KennethTrecy/demonstration_of_automated_proofreading_using_gramma/README.md

 ## Origin
 Some parts of the repository was based from [`vite`] branch of [Web Template].

-The template is specialize for front-end development.
+The template is specialized for front-end development.

 ## Usage